 Weight training doesn’t make new muscle cells, it just strengthens the muscles you already have.
 Through gradually adding small increments of weight, the practice encourages existing muscle cells to grow and strengthen, allowing them to handle loads beyond what the stresses of daily life ordinarily demand.

 By the way, weight training also doesn’t “turn fat into muscle.”
 Fat cells shrink as you “lose weight.”
 Muscle cells grow bigger and stronger, responding to the demands of progressively heavier weights.

 If you are a woman, I’ve heard concerns about getting “bulky.”
 Do not worry at all about this.
 Most women don’t have the hormonal profile necessary.

 Learn from knowledgeable people

-Taking a few lessons from people who know what they’re doing is well worth the time and money.
+Even if you do not belong to a gym … taking a few lessons from people who know what they’re doing is well worth the time and money.

 Guaranteed: lifting will change your life

 Weight training will make you stronger, sleeker, and less injury-prone.
 Almost as important, it will help you follow Miss Piggy’s sage advice: “Never eat more than you can lift.”